texttheater/bach/doc/book/src/funcer-definition-expressions.md

 ## Type Variables

-Funcer definition expressions can use type variables, written between angle brackets.
+Funcer definition expressions can use type variables.
+They are written between angle brackets and start with an upper-case letter.
 When applying a funcer to an input expression, type variables are bound from left to right.

 ```bachdoc
 P for <A> def apply(for <A> f <B>) <B> as f ok 1 apply(+1)